awsdocs/amazon-ec2-user-guide/doc_source/Using_ConvertingS3toEBS.md

 **To convert an instance store\-backed AMI to an Amazon EBS\-backed AMI**

 1. Launch an Amazon Linux instance from an Amazon EBS\-backed AMI\.
-For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.
 Amazon Linux instances have the AWS CLI and AMI tools pre\-installed\.

 1. Upload the X\.509 private key that you used to bundle your instance store\-backed AMI to your instance\.
 We use this key to ensure that only you and Amazon EC2 can access your AMI\.